AdamLassiter/solo-calc/README.md

 * Webbrowser with d3.js support

 ## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on code of conduct and the process for submitting pull requests.

 ## Authors
 This project remains the sole work of Adam Lassiter (https://github.com/AdamLassiter) (http://people.bath.ac.uk/atl35/).